"Pappas is an experimental pop maverick"

-In order to kick the band into higher gear, the Visuals moved to Boston in 2004.
-They began gigging at places like T.T.
+In order to kick the band into higher gear, the Visuals moved to Boston and began gigging at places like T.T.
 The Bear’s, the Middle East, and the Lizard Lounge (“the first club we officially sold-out”), playing with groups like Taxpayer, Session Americana and Berklee grad Bleu, who signed with Columbia Records and took the Visuals out on tour with him, both as opening act and backing band.
-The second album, Things Will Look Up, came out in the spring of 2007.
-Roughly every other month, the Visuals did the NYC-DC-Philly run, picking up fans and steam as they went.
-A loop out to Chicago and Nashville was done every three to four months and the band worked their way to the west coast and back at least once per year.
 They did dates with Low vs Diamond, Pierre de Reeder (from Rilo Kiley) and Juliana Hatfield, the latter who they again toured with as opener and backing band.
-A third, self-titled, LP followed in 2009, making many publication’s top ten lists, including the Boston Metro.
+A third, self-titled, LP followed, making many publication’s top ten lists, including the Boston Metro.

 Over the next few months, Christopher kept in touch with Pierre (also a gifted musician who lived in Los Angeles), and found himself getting restless and sharing his father’s dream of moving to the west coast musical mecca.
-He took the plunge in late 2010, with Joe and Kyle following a year later.
-Pierre provided two immediately welcome functions – first, stepping in as the E.V.s’ new bass guitarist; and, secondly, introducing the group to esteemed producer, Dave Trumfio (Wilco, My Morning Jacket, Built To Spill), who immediately took a liking to the Visuals latest tunes.
+The band relocated and Pierre provided two immediately welcome functions – first, stepping in as the E.V.s’ new bass guitarist; and, secondly, introducing the group to esteemed producer, Dave Trumfio (Wilco, My Morning Jacket, Built To Spill), who immediately took a liking to the Visuals latest tunes.
 Never one to rush anything, Christopher played his cards carefully, writing and rehearsing the group while keeping active with side-projects and delving into the new film and television composing opportunities offered in his adopted home.
 Joe is doing double-duty, now also drumming with The New Pornographers.
 Recording a new Everyday Visuals album began at Trumfio’s Kingsize Soundlabs.
 Waxing emphatic, Christopher praises the producer, “Dave Trumfio was awesome to work with.
 He’s just so quick and can get from “cool idea” to “realized part” super-fast.
 He also knew when to get out of the way and let us work stuff out in real time.
 He was very intuitive to when we needed a push and when we needed a moment to dig for a better part.”
 Wanting to get it right without being overly fussy, they recorded when time allowed and when inspiration grabbed them.

 The result is a brand-spanking new album called Stowaway Among The Surf.
 Stylistically varied, tightly arranged, full of melody and heart.
 The opening title song is a multi-voiced, harmony fest with electric 12-string guitar, reminiscent of the Byrds and Big Star; the baroque pop “Madeleine” is a jaunty number with horns and a walking bass line; “Beautiful Illusion” and ”Gold/Silver” show off the E.V.s ability to handle intricate, Beach Boys-style polyphony; “Strange Waves” is a clever exercise in two-syllable wordplay married to a melancholy tune.
 “Children Of One Big Myth” is an exuberant, ear-worm with a snappy beat.
 “Wane, Yellow Moon” features delicate acoustic fingerpicking with singing that may remind you of Simon & Garfunkel; we recommend you pay special attention to the epic, stomping, distorted, impassioned cry of love, “Her Breathing Is Music” (recently featured in a Lexus TV ad); and the perfect radio song, “Hey Brothers (We’re The Echo Of Stars),” where, in another Byrds-like hail of electric 12-string guitars and glorious “la-la-las,” Christopher succinctly sums up his unconventional credo: “I’m obsessed with impossible.”